grandparoach/Azure-HPC-templates/Slurm-on-SLES12-HPC/README.md

 # Azure SLES 12 HPC ARM Template

+This Template was copied from the azure-quickstart-templates.
+It has been modified to include the use of an SSH Key for authentication and Premium Storage for the NFS Server.

 Deploys a SLURM cluster with head node and n worker nodes.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fslurm-on-sles12-hpc%2Fazuredeploy.json" target="_blank">